pierre-rouleau/pel/doc/pel-manual.rst

 holds overview above a list of rows on:

 #. the command name with several hyperlinks to the related section of the
-   GNU Emacs manuals or other rappropriate resource
+   GNU Emacs manuals or other appropriate resource
 #. the key bindings for that command including:

    - the standard Emacs key bindings